-1. The Bank will elect the corporate governance provisions of Arkansas law.
+1. The Bank will elect the corporate governance provisions of Kansas law.

-2. The Bank will provide for dissenters' rights as described in Ark.
-Code Ann. § 4-27-1301 et seq.
+2. Notwithstanding the corporate governance provisions of Kansas law, the Bank will provide for dissenters' rights as described in Kan.
+Stat.
+Ann. § 17-6712.

 3. If any shareholders dissent from the reverse stock split, the Bank will pay the cost of any appraisal that may occur.